leanprover/leanprover.github.io/download/index.md

 OS X 10.10 / 10.9
 -----------------

-Use the following commands to install Lean using Homebrew
+Use the following commands to install Lean using Homebrew:

 {% highlight bash %}
 brew tap leanprover/lean